larpe96/Using_AI_to_Play_Ludo/README.md

 ## Abstract

 An artificial intelligent (AI) method to play the game ludo is developed.
-The method used is called Q-learning and it uses a special representation of the game so that the method is compatible.
-The representation is composed of states that the player piece can be in and actions which can be performed by the player pieces.
-For the method to understand and be able to win the game training is need to help the Q-learning player learn the game.
-A reward function is also used when training to determine if the Q-learning player is making a good or bad decision.
+The method used is called Q-learning and it uses a special representation of the game so that the method is compatible with it.
+The representation is composed of states that the pieces can be in and actions which can be performed by the pieces.
+For the method to understand and be able to win the game training is needed.
+A reward function is used when training to determine if the Q-learning player is making a good or bad decision.
+Training is done against 3 random acting players and it achieves an average win rate of 59.5% after tuning the hyperparameters of the Q-learning algorithm.

-The training is done against 3 random acting players and it achieves an average win rate of 59.5%.
-The algorithm is evaluated in two different test, against an alternative AI method and against the alternative method and 2 random acting players.
+The algorithm is evaluated in two different test.
+The first test is against an alternative AI method and the second test is against the alternative AI method and 2 random acting players.
 In the first test the presented method achieves a win rate of 56.43% compared to 43.56% of the alternative method.
-In the second test it achieves a win rate of 46.89% compared to 37.5 % with the alternative method and the random acting players with a win rate or around 7.8%.
+In the second test it achieves a win rate of 46.89% compared to 37.5 % for the alternative method and the random acting players with a win rate or around 7.8%.

 ## Project Structure

 - `ludopy/`: Core package containing the game logic and AI implementation.
   - `game.py`: Main game engine.
   - `Q_Learning.py`: Q-learning agent implementation.
-  - `main_ludo.py`: Script to train and evaluate the AI.
   - `player.py`: Player logic and utilities.
   - `visualizer.py`: Tools for rendering the game board and creating videos.
   - `resources/`: Assets used by the visualizer (icons, etc.).
+- `main.py`: Script to train and evaluate the AI.
+- `test.py`: Basic game example and video generation.
 - `Data/`: Generated training data and Q-tables.

 ## Installation